Make child maintenance deductions from an employee's pay

 - you're asked to set up a deduction from earnings order (DEO) for someone who doesn't work for you

-You can phone Child Maintenance Service or put this information in writing.
+You can report these changes online using My Child Maintenance Case, phone Child Maintenance Service or put this information in writing.

 If you've ever managed a case through the Child Maintenance Service, you can register for the online service.
-The service lets you:
+The service is called My Child Maintenance Case (MCMC) and lets you:

 - see all deductions for the Child Maintenance Service